top of page

 1. Drink a warm glass of water with lemon upon waking to rehydrate and stimulate waste elimination

-2. Clean your tongue and brush your teeth to remove unwanted toxins
+3. Clean your tongue and brush your teeth to remove ama (toxins)

 Your daily routine sets the tone for your entire day.
 When you take care of yourself and prioritize your well-being, you will feel less stressed and more balanced and fortified.